-- Live in-person lectures with video support online - Daily lectures will be done in class with the notes outline provided on Blackboard. - Students are to print the notes before coming to class. - Assessments, such as quizzes and exams, will all be done in class. - All students are expected to be physically in class each day.
+- Live in-person lectures with video support online - $\circ$ Daily lectures will be done in class with the notes outline provided on Blackboard. - Students are to print the notes before coming to class. - $\circ$ $\;$ Assessments, such as quizzes and exams, will all be done in class. - All students are expected to be physically in class unless given explicit permission to be virtual. - Academic Coach!